 By fulfilling our corporate social responsibilities, including through dividend funds for local communities, Sparebanken Møre is systematically striving to realise our primary objective.
 We are not saying that we will be successful in every area, but having something to aim for sometime in the future helps to ensure that we, as a local and regional savings bank, always have a goal in mind as far as our work is concerned and will be an important contributor in Møre og Romsdal.
 Our county should be a good place to live in - and we want to help with those things we are good at!

-For the 2013 financial year NOK 87 million was allocated to dividend funds for local communities.
-During 2014 these funds have been disbursed in accordance with the bank's main focus areas.
-Culture and talent development have been allocated the largest share of these dividend funds during the last year.
-For example, Sparebanken Møre's annual GNIST Mørestipend ceremony took place in June 2014.
-16 young talents within sport and music were awarded individual grants from the bank to further their talent development.
-During 2014 the bank has also supported a number of reports relating to new infrastructure in the county, funded several festivals that took place during the year, as well as donated to various commercial events in Møre og Romsdal.
+For the 2014 financial year NOK 136 million was allocated to dividend funds for local communities.
+During 2015 these funds have been disbursed in accordance with the bank's main focus areas.
+Culture and sport have been allocated the largest share of these dividend funds during the last year.
+For example, Sparebanken Møre's annual GNIST Mørestipend ceremony took place in June 2015.
+14 young talents within sport and music were awarded individual grants from the bank to further develop their talent.
+During 2015, the bank also supported a number of reports relating to new infrastructure in the county, several festivals, and made donations to various commercial events in Møre og Romsdal.

 The Board wants Sparebanken Møre's corporate social responsibility to be handled well.
-Therefore, in relation to the dividend funds for local communities, it reports on its plans, grants and the use of funds for publicly beneficial purposes every six months.
+Reports on plans, awards and the use of publicly beneficial funds are therefore prepared every six months.

 Going concern assumption

 The Board confirms that the prerequisites for the going concern assumption have been met, and that the annual financial statements have been prepared and presented on a going concern basis.
 This is based on the Group’s long-term forecasts for the coming years.
 The Group’s capital adequacy ratio exceeds the government requirements.